Educational field trip requests

-In accordance with basic Board policy, it is necessary that family trips for educational purposes be considered within the context of school purpose and the law.
+In accordance with basic board policy, it is necessary that family trips for educational purposes be considered within the context of school purposes and the law.

-1. Length of trip number of school days the student will miss.
+- Length of trip and the number of missed school days.

-2. Only five (5) days per year shall be considered.
-Trips will not be approved during the PSSA for grades 3-8 and 11 based on the current year testing window, middle school and high school mid-term exam and final exam testing windows.
+- Only five days per year shall be considered.
+Trips will not be approved during the PSSA for grades 3-8 and 11 based on the current year's testing window, middle school and high school midterm exam and final exam testing windows.

-4. The purpose, itinerary, and supportive educational aspects must be clearly explained for justifying such an experience beyond the classroom.
+- The purpose, itinerary and supportive educational aspects must be clearly explained to justify such an experience beyond the classroom.

-5. Approval will be contingent upon the student's academic progress, attendance record, discipline record, and on the student's responsibility for keeping up with assignments during the trip.
+- Approval will be contingent upon the student's academic progress, attendance record, discipline record and on the student's responsibility for keeping up with assignments during the trip.

 If approval is granted before the trip is taken, the student's absence will be excused.
 If prior approval is not received, the absence will be classified as an unlawful and/or unexcused absence.
 Should the student's absence extend beyond the approved time, such days will be classified as unlawful and/or unexcused.
 If approval is denied, the absence will be classified as an unlawful and/or unexcused absence unless a doctor's excuse is provided.
 All students are responsible for making up school work and tests missed during an approved trip.
 At the secondary level, this shall be at the initiation of the student and at the reasonable convenience of the teacher(s).
 Work that is not made up shall count as a failure.
 All work assigned prior to the trip must be returned the first day back or this will count as a failure.Unapproved trips shall be treated as unexcused absences.
 As such, no work missed may be made up.